miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

     2 directories, 2 files

-### clear / reset / Ctrl + L / ⌘ + K
+#### clear / reset / Ctrl + L / ⌘ + K

-You’re having fun playing around with all these commands when you realize you screen is really cluttered and you need some clean up.
-Typing `clear` or `reset` or input any of the key combinations mentioned will get your terminal wiped up.
+Suppose you’re having fun playing around with all these commands when you realize you screen is really cluttered.
+You need some clean up. **Typing `clear` or `reset` or input any of the key combinations mentioned will get your terminal wiped up.**

-### File Execution
+#### File Execution

-Surprisingly not many beginners know how to run a standalone binary/executable file.
+Suprisingly not many beginners know how to run a standalone binary/executable file.
 To execute a local file, simply type

     $ ./filename

 If you ever find yourself stuck in the program, simply press <kbd>Ctrl</kbd> + <kbd>C</kbd> to get out.

-### Some Addition
+#### Some Addition

-If shutting down the system is frustrating to you, here is the way to do it.
+If manualy shutting down the system is frustrating, shell commands make it easy:

     $ shutdown -h now

-To restart the computer:
+Restart the computer with:

     $ reboot

-To log out:
+Log out with:

     $ exit

 or simply press <kbd>Ctrl</kbd> + <kbd>D</kbd>.

-If any of these don’t work, adding a `sudo` in front will probably help.
+If any of these don’t work, adding a `sudo` in front will probably help:

     $ sudo reboot

-## File Manipulation
+### File Manipulation

-### mkdir
+#### mkdir
 `mkdir` (make directory) is used to create a directory.

     $ ls